256hax/tanebox-kusanagi/README.md

 # tanebox
-Prototyping Web services on WordPress(KUSANAGI VM).
+Prototyping Web services on WordPress with KUSANAGI VM.
+This is my pet Project.